kobaltz/action_auth/README.md

 bin/rails action_auth:install:migrations
 ```

-Modify config/routes.rb to include the following:
+Modify config/routes.rb to include the following (note that the path can be anything you want):

 ```ruby
 mount ActionAuth::Engine => 'action_auth'